domasvz1/DO-Shop-ASP.NET-MVC/README.md

 "Add-Migration InitialCreate"        and            "update-database" --
 Some starting tasks:
-- Make coding practises better
+- Make coding practises better used (in the code itself)
-- Make a script where the admin user would be inserted intoa database so that would not be needed to do manually)
+- Make a script where (when launching the program for the first time) the "Admin user" would be inserted into the system's database automatically [so that would not be needed to do manually by the programmer]

 Login Modal has to have 3 lower tier modals: